subvertnormality/mosaic/README.md

-Welcome to Mosaic, an intuitive XoX-style MIDI sequencer for Monome Norns and Grid.
-It melds the powerful features of the Elektron sequencer with innovative generative techniques, all within the Monome ecosystem, and allows you to craft complex rhythms and harmonies with ease.
-Whether you are sketching or composing, Mosaic provides a unique, deep musical experience.
+Welcome to _Mosaic_, a powerful rhythm- and harmony-focused sequencer designed to unify control over your entire studio.
+It combines the advanced features of Elektron and Cirklon sequencers with generative and modular techniques, enabling you to craft complex rhythms and harmonies effortlessly.
+Whether you're sketching ideas or composing full tracks, Mosaic offers a deep and unique musical experience.
+This manual will help you quickly navigate _Mosaic_ and start creating funky tunes in no time.

 - [Getting Started](#getting-started)
   * [Install](#install)